 Gelsemium (36 per cent.).
-Well, most of us would have said that is bound to come out on top.
-Mayhe! but neither this drug nor any other was given on the diagnosis alone.
-There was in each case something particular or peculiar which led to one's choice!
+Well most of us would have said that is bound to come out on top.
+Maybe, but neither this drug nor any other was given on the diagnosis alone.
+There was in each case something particular or peculiar which led to one's choice.

 In Gelsemium it was thirstlessness in the majority of cases.
 That to my mind is the symptom, the sine qua non of Gels.
-That alone is no use, but given a case with the general symptoms of 'fiu-aching all over, headache, coryza, cough, prostration, sleepiness and thirslessness-that to me would be Gels.
+That alone is of no use, but given a case with the general symptoms of flu-aching all over, headache, coryza, cough, prostratiou, sleepiness and thirstlessness-that to me would be Gelsemium.